martineberlein/fandango-learn/README.md

 | Pysnooper3        | 2         | 2           | 100.00         | 5          | 1.0000            | 0.0000       | 1.0000          | 0.0000       | 0.0592      |

-## First Ideas

-- Use Pattern Based Approach
-   - Will likely lead to combinatorial explosion
-   - Requires similar ideas as scatched in the Avicenna paper, i.e. reduce the number of relevant non-terminals
-- Build atomic constraints
-   - Use the atomic constraints to build more complex constraints
-   - Atomic constraints will be combined to more complex constraints with conjunctions and disjunctions.
-- Implement different filter mechanisms
-   - Allow to rank constraints based on different criteria like precision, recall, etc.

-new idea:
-- exists and forall constraints can be quite similar to each other, when that use bounded nonterminals that are applied only once.
-   - we might want to use forall constraints only when they are really needed, i.e. when the nonterminal is used multiple times.

 ## TODOs

-- Only add new constraints if they are better than the best one so far.
-- InputReducer
 - AttributeSearches
 - Better Negation
-- CLI
-- Documentation
-- Extend Eval